Glass breaker

-Handheld glass breaker with a built-in seatbelt cutter.
+An emergency hammer (the most common form factor of glass breaker) with a built-in seatbelt cutter.

-A glass breaker is a hand tool designed to break through a window glass in an emergency.
+A glass breaker is a hand tool designed to break through window glass in an emergency.
 It is a common safety device found in vehicles to aid in the emergency extrication of occupants from a vehicle, as well as in some buildings.

-Most glass breakers are standalone devices containing a sharp pointed metal tip for glass-breaking tempered glass, and many also feature a sharp shielded knife for slicing through seatbelts.
+Most glass breakers are standalone devices containing a sharp pointed metal tip for breaking tempered glass, and many also feature a sharp shielded knife for slicing through seat belts.
 There are also many examples of glass breakers being built into other tools, such as flashlights or multitools.

 Materials

 One variation found in glass breakers is the material from which the metal tip is made.
 Although all glass breakers are made of strong materials, some glass breakers make breaking glass easier than others, depending on the hardness of the metal that the tip is made of.
 It is often believed that tips made of harder metals makes breaking the glass easier.
 Some sources have found that tungsten carbide tips make breaking glass less difficult.
-However, laminated glass cannot be broken by any glass breakers on the market (but can be broken by other sharp tools as a chisel and hammer) Glass breakers are only effective on tempered windows.
+However, laminated glass cannot be broken by any glass breakers on the market (but can be broken by other sharp tools as a chisel and hammer)—glass breakers are only effective on tempered windows.

 Types

-Glass breakers comes in two main styles: hammer and spring-loaded.
+Glass breakers come in two main styles: hammer and spring-loaded.

-Glass breakers can also be distinguished into categories based on size, and whether they are intended to remain stationary in the vehicle or everyday carry by a person.
-Compared to emergency hammers such as those used in buses, glass breakers for personal use are generally smaller in size.
-They are often incorporated into other items such as flashlights and multi-tools, and there are many variations of glass breakers on the market.
+Glass breakers can also be distinguished by size, and whether they are intended to remain stationary in a vehicle or used for everyday carry by a person.
+Glass breakers for personal use are generally smaller than emergency hammers such as those used in buses.
+They are often incorporated into other items such as flashlights and multi-tools, and there are many variations on the market.